Saint Pius X Camps

 If you register after the April 30th "Early Bird Deadline," summer camps are priced at $160 per week.
 As you purchase more camps, the price decreases!
 Your third and fourth camps are discounted to $155 each, and each camp added after the fourth camp is discounted to $150 per week.
 Click on the "Late Registration Price Chart" button in blue below.

-PRICING FOR REGISTRATION BEFORE APRIL 30th:
+PRICING FOR REGISTRATION THROUGH APRIL 30th:

 PRICING FOR REGISTRATION BEGINNING MAY 1st: